lawrennd/finx/README.md

 - **id**: A unique identifier for each document type (e.g., `current-employer-payslip`)
 - **entity_id**: A reference to the entity in the `finx_entities.yml` file (e.g., `current-employer`)

+For guidance on migrating existing configurations to the dual ID system, see the [Migration Guide](docs/dual_id_migration.md).

 Example configuration: